-The rules for collecting VAT on low value shipments coming into the UK depend on who the buyer is.
-That is, whether they’re a business, or a regular consumer.
+The rules for collecting VAT on low value shipments coming into the UK depend on whether the buyer is a business, or a regular consumer.
+There are different rules for selling through an online marketplace.

 Low value imports by UK customers (B2C)